 When implementing and operating the SSAD, a disproportionately high burden on smaller operators should be avoided.

-The EPDP Team recognizes that the fees associated with using the SSAD may differ for users based on [cost causation].
+The EPDP Team recognizes that the fees associated with using the SSAD may differ for users based on request volume or user type (e.g. governments may have restrictions from paying) among other potential factors.
+The EPDP Team also recognizes that governments may be subject to certain payment restrictions.

-[Under no circumstances should data subjects be expected to foot the bill for having their data disclosed to third parties; beneficiaries and users of the SSAD should bear the costs of maintaining this system.] <<
+The objective is that the SSAD is financially self-sufficient without causing any additional fees for registrants.
+Data subjects MUST NOT bear the costs for having their data disclosed to third parties; requestors of the SSAD data should primarily bear the costs of maintaining this system.
+ICANN may contribute to the (partial) covering of costs for maintaining the Central Gateway.

 The SSAD should not be considered a profit-generating platform for ICANN or the contracted parties.
 Funding for the SSAD should be sufficient to cover costs, including for subcontractors at market cost and to establish a legal risk fund.
 It is crucial to ensure that any payments in the SSAD are related to operational costs and are not simply an exchange of money for non-public registration data.